Ristar-art/AMSite-packages/src/services/six-pages.md

 ---
-title: Quick & Easy
+title: Pro-Ubgrade
 description: We offer a range of services to help you achieve your goals
-slug: three-pages
+slug: six-pages
-services: Three page
+services: six pagee
-thumb: ../images/thumb/Threepage.jpeg
+thumb: ../images/thumb/Sixpage.jpeg
 ---

 title: Web Development